Objectives

 • Use narrow gaps and edges in a ripple tank to show diffraction clearly.

-• Compare large and small gaps against the same wavelength so students can judge when spreading is greatest.
+• Compare large and small gaps against the same wavelength so you can judge when spreading is greatest.

-1. Begin with a retrieval task on wavelength, frequency, and wave speed so students can describe what they see in the ripple tank accurately.
+1. Start with a retrieval task on wavelength, frequency, and wave speed so you can describe what they see in the ripple tank accurately.

-2. Demonstrate reflection and refraction in the ripple tank, pausing to sketch the matching wavefront diagrams with students.
+2. Demonstrate reflection and refraction in the ripple tank, pausing to sketch the matching wavefront diagrams with you.

-3. Compare diffraction through different gap widths and around an edge, then ask students to predict the pattern before each demonstration.
+3. Compare diffraction through different gap widths and around an edge, then check whether you can predict the pattern before each demonstration.

-4. End with short explanation questions where students justify the pattern rather than only naming the effect.
+4. End with short explanation questions where you justify the pattern rather than only naming the effect.

 • Ask which quantities change when waves enter shallower water: speed, wavelength, frequency, or all three.

-• Use a quick comparison task where students rank three gaps by the amount of diffraction for the same wavelength.
+• Use a quick comparison task where you rank three gaps by the amount of diffraction for the same wavelength.

-• Students often think refraction happens because waves hit a boundary rather than because their speed changes.
+• Thinking refraction happens because waves hit a boundary rather than because their speed changes.
 Keep returning to the change in depth and wavefront spacing.

 • Many assume the narrowest gap always gives the biggest pattern without relating it to wavelength.
 Use side-by-side diagrams with the same wavelength.